noi-techpark/infrastructure-v2/README.md

 # Performances
 Being a PoC, the whole system is ment to give an overall insight and overview about the proposed architecture.
-Perfornamces can be greatly impoved using replicas, sharding, parallel programming, configuration tuning and polish.
+Performances can be greatly improved using replicas, sharding, parallel programming, configuration tuning and polish.

 # Notifier
 The `notifier`, written in JS and running on Node, is a good example of possible bottleneck which can be greatly improved.